The higher spin generalization of the 6-vertex model with domain wall boundary conditions and Macdonald polynomials: Introduction

 \section{Introduction}

-The $6$--vertex model with domain wall boundary conditions was introduced by Korepin in 1982~\cite{Kor}.
-Later, in his 1987 article~\cite{Iz-6V}, Izergin solved the recursion relations satisfied by the partition function, proposed by Korepin and the result is a determinantal formula.
+The $6$-vertex model with domain wall boundary conditions was introduced by Korepin in \cite{Kor}, where the partition function was shown to satisfy certain recursion relations.
+In \cite{Iz-6V}, Izergin solved Korepin's recursion relations with the result being a determinantal formula.

-An interesting feature of this model is that it has multiple combinatorial interpretations, being in bijection with several models like Alternating Sign Matrices, Fully Packed Loops, 2d Ice model and others.
-For example, Kuperberg~\cite{Kup-ASM} used this model to compute the number of Alternating Sign Matrices.
+An interesting feature of this model is that it has multiple combinatorial interpretations since its configurations are in bijection with several combinatorial objects, such as alternating sign matrices, fully packed loops, and states of a square ice model \cite{Bressoud, MRR-ASM, MRR-TSSCPP, dG-review}.
+For example, Kuperberg~\cite{Kup-ASM} used this model to compute the number of alternating sign matrices.

-The $6$--vertex model is an integrable model, meaning that it possesses an $R$--matrix which satisfies the Yang--Baxter equation.
-And the fact that we can compute the partition function is just a consequence of the presence of such a matrix.
+The $6$-vertex model is an integrable model, meaning that it possesses an $R$--matrix which satisfies the Yang--Baxter equation.
+It is this algebraic structure that allows the partition function to be calculated explicitly.

-To each edge on the $6$--vertex model, we associate a spin $\nicefrac{1}{2}$.
-Then it is natural to search for generalizations of these models, where we replace the representation of the underlying algebra or even the algebra itself (like studying the representations of $sl_r$).
-The idea is to construct an $R$--matrix for the model, that satisfies the Yang--Baxter equation.
-See for example, the article~\cite{PM-19vertex} by Pimenta and Martins.
+To each edge of the $6$-vertex model a $\nicefrac{1}{2}$ spin is associated, since the corresponding $R$-matrix in intimately connected with the representation theory of the algebra $sl_2$.
+It is natural to search for generalizations of this model, where the representation of the underlying algebra or even the algebra itself are replaced (for example, by $sl_r$).
+The idea is to construct an $R$--matrix for the model, that satisfies the Yang--Baxter equation (see, e.g.~\cite{PM-19vertex}).

-If we restrict ourselves to $sl_2$, there is a systematic way of constructing the $R$--matrix called Fusion~\cite{Fusion-KRS,Fusion-Reshetikhin}.
+If we restrict ourselves to studying general irreducible representations of $sl_2$, there is a systematic way of constructing the $R$--matrix, referred to as \emph{fusion}~\cite{Fusion-KRS,Fusion-Reshetikhin}.
 The idea comes from the simple fact that in the representation theory of $sl_2$ we can build the spin $\nicefrac{\ell}{2}$ representation through the fusion of $\ell$ spin $\nicefrac{1}{2}$ representations.
-This was achieved in the work of Caradoc, Foda and Kitanine~\cite{CFKitanine-6V}, which serves as the basis of our paper.
+This was achieved, for the 6-vertex model with domain-wall boundary conditions, in the work of Caradoc, Foda and Kitanine~\cite{CFKitanine-6V}, which serves as the basis of our paper.

-The partition function of the $6$--vertex model, as defined in Section~\ref{sec:def-6v}, is a multivariate polynomial symmetric in two separate sets of variables.
-It also depends on an extra parameter, normally denoted by $q$.
+The partition function of the $6$-vertex model, as defined in Section~\ref{sec:def-6v}, is a multivariate polynomial which is symmetric in two separate sets of variables (known as \emph{spectral parameters}).
+It also depends on an extra parameter, normally denoted by $q$, and referred to as the \emph{crossing parameter}.